 Mean (X)

-Linear trend was fitted to the original data of area, production, productivity of selected crops in district wise, for the period of 15 years from 1999-2000 to 2014-15.
+Linear trend was fitted to the original data of arrivals and prices of Byadgi chilli , for the period of 15 years from 1999-2000 to 2014-15.
 The trend coefficients were tested for their significance.
 Whenever the trend of series found to be significant; the variation around the trend rather than the variation around mean was used as an index of instability.
 The formula suggested by Cuddy and Della (1978) was used to compute the degree of variation around the trend.
 That is Co-efficient of variation was multiplied by the square root of the difference between the unity and coefficient of multiple determinations (R2) in the cases where R2 was significant to obtain the Instability Index.

 Standard deviation ()